MadhavJee/Crime-Data-Analysis-Excel/README.md

     - Column: “Top 5 Weapons Used in Crimes” (AE25).
   - Positioned charts below pivot tables for clarity.
   - Updated the Excel file in the repository with these analyses.

+   **Day 4 (2025-04-05)**: Created an interactive `Dashboard` sheet in `la_crime_insights_dashboard.xlsx` to visualize crime insights.
+Steps included:
+  - Added a new `Dashboard` sheet and copied 6 charts from `Analysis`:
+    - Bar: “Crime Distribution by Area” (B2).
+    - Pie: “Top 5 Crime Types” (H2).
+    - Histogram: “Victim Age Distribution” (B20) using `Age Group`.
+    - Line: “Crime Trends by Hour of Day” (H20).
+    - Stacked Bar: “Crime by Victim Sex and Age Group” (B38).
+    - Column: “Top 5 Weapons Used in Crimes” (H38).
+  - Added slicers for interactivity:
+    - Inserted slicers for `AREA NAME`, `Crm Cd Desc`, `Cleaned Vict Sex`, `Date Occurred`, `Weapon Desc`, and `Hour` (positioned at N2:N40).
+    - Connected slicers to all 6 pivot tables on `Analysis` (A3, G3, M3, S3, Y3, AE3) for dynamic filtering.
+    - Added `Weapon Desc` to analyze crime severity and weapon usage, enhancing the "Top 5 Weapons" chart; added `Hour` for granular time analysis, amplifying the "Crime Trends by Hour" chart.
+  - Included key metrics at the top:
+    - Total Crimes (C1): `=COUNT('Cleaned Data'!A:A)` for incident count.
+    - Most Common Crime (E1): `=INDEX('Cleaned Data'!D:D,MATCH(MAX(COUNTIF('Cleaned Data'!D:D,'Cleaned Data'!D:D)),COUNTIF('Cleaned Data'!D:D,'Cleaned Data'!D:D),0))` to identify the top crime type.
+  - Polished the layout:
+    - Added title “LA Crime Insights Dashboard” (A1, merged A1:G1, bold 16pt).
+    - Arranged charts in a 2x3 grid with slicers on the right and metrics above.
+    - Applied a consistent theme for visual appeal.
+  - Updated the Excel file in the repository with the enhanced dashboard.

 ## Key Insights
 - Highest crime area: Southwest (based on initial analysis).